Neutralization titers reveal the structure of polyclonal antibody responses: Discussion

 We remark that one drawback of looking at higher-order moments (e.g.\,the skewness) of experimentally-measured distributions is that these moments can fluctuate wildly in small datasets.
 Careful treatment is required to measure these moments such that they truly reflect a property of the whole underlying distribution.
 We have demonstrated here that the high-throughput approaches developed and employed in Refs.~\cite{Kikawa2025} and \cite{Kikawa2025b} for measuring neutralization titers to a broad range of viral strains are sufficient to achieve this.
 We expect that future titer data measured from these techniques will produce data that is ripe for similar analysis.

-{We found that the empirical statistics of log-titers are often consistent with a Gumbel distribution}, which {suggests} that the underlying $\mathcal{P}(E)$ has tails that decay {faster than an exponential}, such as for a Gaussian distribution. {This in turn implies that} the real distribution of binding affinities across sera is unlikely to be fat-tailed or saturating near a maximum-affinity value \cite{Batista1998}, {in contrast with previous work which proposed an exponential distribution confined to a finite domain for the distribution of clonotype affinities \cite{Yang2023}.}
+{We found that the empirical statistics of log-titers are often consistent with a Gumbel distribution}, which {suggests} that the underlying $\mathcal{P}(E)$ has tails that decay {faster than an exponential}, such as for a Gaussian distribution.
+This in turn implies that the real distribution of binding affinities across sera is unlikely to be fat-tailed or saturating near a maximum-affinity value \cite{Batista1998}.
+Recent work proposed an exponential distribution for the germline affinity naive B cells \cite{Yang2023}: the observed faster-than-exponential decay for $\PE$ (i.e. for mature B cells) suggests that maturation may function to reduce variability in affinities, which is consistent with the discussion above.

 {The Gumbel distribution describes the extreme value statistics for a Gaussian distribution, but its connection to the partition function, the sum in Eq.\,\eqref{eq:fzm1}, remains to be clarified.
 For a Gaussian $\PE$, Eq.\,\eqref{eq:fzm1} is a sum of log-normal distributed random variables.
 In the limit of large $N$, the central limit theorem implies that the statistics of the partition function should be Gaussian across realizations.
 As we discuss in Eq.\,\eqref{eq:qav}, a departure from Gaussian statistics appears at {finite} $N$, in particular for $N<\exp(\sigma^2/2)$ for a Gaussian $\PE$ with variance $\sigma^2$.
 While we have shown numerically that Gumbel statistics arise when we are deep in this regime (see Appendix \ref{SIsec:gumbel}), a mathematical characterization of this crossover remains an open problem.}